geomagpy/MARTAS/README.md

 #### 9.5.3 Testing MARTAS and MARCOS

-Run a test acquisition to simulate a sensor
+Run a test acquisition as shown in 9.5.2 to simulate a sensor

        python acquisition.py -m ~/.martas/conf/martas.cfg -T